Olympos Kerkyra F.C.

 Olympos Kerkyra F.C. is a Greek football club, based in Corfu, Corfu (regional unit).

 The club was founded in 1934.
+The team is the oldest active football club in Corfu and the only one with its own stadium.

-They will play in Football League 2 for the season 2013-14.
+They played in Football League 2 for the season 2013-14.
 The Olympos FC Academy partnered with AEK Academy for the seasons 2014 - 2017.

+In May 2025, the team announced elections for new administration.
+In June 2025, the team elected team president Fotis Sklavounos to oversee the club's board of directors.